Pi4J/pi4j.github.io/content/pi4j-os/_index.md

 * User account `pi`, password `pi4j`.
   * You have to set the corresponding preferences in Raspberry Pi Imager.
 * Default WLAN connection.
-  * Setup a hotspot, for example on your smartphone, and you are ready to go.
+  * Setup a hotspot, for example on your smartphone, and you’re ready to go.
     * SSID: `Pi4J-Spot`.
     * Password: `MayTheSourceBeWithYou!`.
   * Your laptop has to be in the same WLAN as the Rasperry Pi.